 Let’s begin with the nearly 11-foot Cruise.
 This, like many other boards from Bluefin, is an entire package deal for $550-$850 depending on length.
-To see the entire Cruise and Cruise Carbon lines of paddle boards, visit this catalog page.
+To see the entire Cruise line of paddle boards, visit this catalog page.

 No matter which version of the Cruise you select, they have all the same features.
 For instance, the Cruise includes a center fin that stretches eight inches that, together with a rake, allows for greater versatility and gliding when cruising on the water.
 A smart lock keeps any metal parts from becoming detached or falling into the water.

 An included paddle made of fiberglass is light but durable.
 You can stash the paddle in your Bluefin travel backpack—also a part of this package—when the paddle isn’t in use.
 Each paddle has two pieces while the backpack is designed with spacious strap width and padding for your comfort.

 Also in your Cruise package is a set of D-rings you can use to make your SUP board into a kayak should you want a different riding experience.
 You attach the D-rings to the padded seat.
 Then you transform your handle from one for SUP riding to a kayak paddle end.
 You even get a GoPro mount for taking film or photos on the water!

 You could inflate this smaller paddle board to 28 PSI max and it won’t pop or explode.
 That’s due to the materials Bluefin uses for each of its paddle boards.
 Remember, they promise great stability and rigidity.

 Much like the original Cruise, you can select from three sizes for the Cruise Carbon: 10 feet, eight inches, 12 feet, and 15 feet long.
 The key difference between these paddle boards and the ones in the original Cruise line is the Cruise Carbon boards include thicker carbon parts.